Self-quarantine — coronavirus (COVID-19)

 For more information, visit the Australian Government website.

-Does this mean my family or other people I live with need to self-quarantine?
+If I am in self-quarantine, does my family or other people I live with also need to self-quarantine?

 The rest of your household does not need to self-quarantine if you stay away from others in your home.
 They are only required to self-quarantine if they meet one of the criteria for self-quarantine outlined above.